EMOD-Hub/emodpy/docs/index.md

 The emodpy package is currently available on a [Python package index server][idm_pypi] managed by the [Institute for Disease Modeling][idmod].

+Typically, emodpy is installed as part of [emodpy-malaria][emodpy-malaria] or [emodpy-hiv.][emodpy-hiv].
+It can be installed independently as below:

 ```
 pip install emodpy --extra-index-url=https://packages.idmod.org/api/pypi/pypi-production/simple
 ```